-As a class, discuss the dangers/losses suffered in society when stereotypes are allowed to stand as "truth."
+Monday and Wednesday: As a class, discuss the dangers/losses suffered in society when stereotypes are allowed to stand as "truth."
 Then discuss the grains of truth embedded in every stereotype: where do they come from?
 Take notes you can use for drafting ESSAY #3, Analysis.
-For this essay, discuss astereotype that has personally affected you, whether positively or negatively, Class meets in WH-224, the computer classroom, on Wednesday two articles explaining other peoples experiences with a similar stereotype, and comment on what happens when that stereotype is accepted as "truth".
-You will need to document those authors in the text of your essay, using MLA style.
-The essay must be a minimum of four (4) pages.
-Rough drafts should be ready for peer review Friday this week.
+For this essay, discuss a stereotype that has personally affected you, whether positively or negatively, and how you have grown as a person because of that experience.